E-NETWORKASSOCIATES/PATRON/README.md

 # PATRON
 A new work in progres.
-A CryptNote based Crypto Currency Called Patron.
-It;s Purpose is to provide a crypto coin to tip, reward, give gratuities, donate and pay others.
+A CryptoNote based Crypto Currency Called Patron.
+It's Purpose is to provide a crypto coin to tip, reward, Support, Fund, Donate Gratuities, Donate and Pay others.
-PATRON  - A Quick Discreet Way to Patronize, Reward, Support, Fund, Donate and Pay peers, Organizations and Businesses Please Stand by. enetworkassociates@gmail.com
+PATRON  - A Quick Discreet Way to Patronize, Reward, Support, Fund, Donate and Pay Peers, Organizations and Businesses Please Stand by. enetworkassociates@gmail.com